 Ellsberg's experiments helped to clarify and popularize the problem of ambiguity.
 They were not followed, however, by important theoretical advances able to address it: nobody knew how to model properly this intuitively important aspect of decision making under uncertainty.
-The SEU reign continued, still essentially unchallenged on the normative side, for another twenty years until David, inspired by the coin example, entered the scene in the early 1980s.
-His fundamental contributions gave a new start to the theoretical study of rational decision making under uncertainty, which had remained essentially dormant after Savage's big bang start.
+The SEU reign continued, still essentially unchallenged on the normative side, for another twenty years until David entered the scene in the early 1980s.
+His aim was not to explain some experimental findings per se but, rather, to give decision-theoretic content to his common-sense intuition-echoed in the Savage words previously reported-that subjective probabilities relying on too little information have a weak epistemic status, as if just "out of thin air."
+The coin example that David conceived serves to vividly illustrate the issue, as we discussed before.

+With this motivation, David's fundamental contributions gave a new start to the theoretical study of rational decision making under uncertainty, which had remained essentially dormant after Savage's big bang start.
 His contributions are both in contents and methods.
 They shaped the field and engaged a generation of scholars in economic theory and, more generally, in any realm where decision making under uncertainty is central.